-The Organization has \$1,664,557 of financial assets available within one year of June 30, 2021 consisting of cash of \$768,791 and receivables of \$895,766 to meet cash needs for general expenditures.
-The Organization received an advance in the amount of \$141,944 from the CDE for the State Preschool Program, for which the Organization has recorded an equal and offsetting liability as of June 30, 2021, which is included in advances from and amounts due to funding agencies.
-This amount was repaid to the CDE subsequent to fiscal year end.
-The receivables are subject to implied time restrictions and have been collected subsequent to June 30, 2021.
+The Organization has \$1,441,740 of financial assets available within one year of June 30, 2022 consisting of cash of \$696,535 and receivables of \$745,205 to meet cash needs for general expenditures.
+The Organization received an advance in the amount of \$5,236 from the CDE for the State Preschool Program, for which the Organization has recorded an equal and offsetting liability as of June 30, 2022, which is included in advances from and amounts due to funding agencies.
+The receivables are subject to implied time restrictions and have been collected subsequent to June 30, 2022.
 The Organization intends for its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 In addition, the Organization's primary sources of support are cost reimbursement grants.